There are several situations where community organisations may be required to report to government.

 - the Australian Charities and Not-for-profits Commission (for registered charities)

-There is also information on the Hub about specific types of reporting included in the following topics:
+We are have information on our website about specific types of reporting included in the following topics:

 The pages in this topic detail with the main kinds of ongoing reporting for incorporated structures.